STAAR Surgical (STAA)

 Underperform

-We wouldn’t recommend STAAR Surgical.
-Its weak sales growth and declining returns on capital show its demand and profits are shrinking.
+STAAR Surgical is in for a bumpy ride.
+Its poor sales growth and falling returns on capital suggest its growth opportunities are shrinking.
 StockStory Analyst Team

 Anthony Lee, Lead Equity Analyst